 Unforeseen events like the global health crisis can change the business landscape in a matter of months, but companies that already have the right support structure in place can adapt almost immediately.
 Which, in turn, increases your chances of engaging your customers and producing a great experience.

 With the above in mind, omnichannel contact centers require a delicate combination of powerful technology, proactive employees, and engaging features.
 Below, we’ll go over the definition of an omnichannel call center and how they differ from multichannel call centers.
 We’ll also provide tips and best practices to help you establish a superb strategy for your business.

 What Is an omnichannel contact center?

 An omnichannel contact center is the first point of contact for customers that need to solve an issue or have a question about a company or its services.
 Simply put, omnichannel call centers are designed to deliver great service to customers on-demand, allowing them to contact businesses however they prefer.

 When developing an omnichannel strategy for your business, you need to consider all of the different channels that your customers use to get in touch with your team.
 For this reason, omnichannel approaches usually leverage social media networks, emails, telephone calls, and even video conferencing.
 But, the most important thing is that a truly omnichannel experience ensures a seamless transition when jumping from one channel to another.

-For instance, when a fully omnichannel approach is in place, customers can initiate a request via email, follow up by making a phone call, and getting the final updates through social media, if that’s what they’re looking for.
+For instance, when a fully omnichannel approach is in place, customers can initiate a request via email, follow up by making a phone call and get the final updates through social media, if that’s what they’re looking for.